 - GIZ is constantly expanding its compliance management system, thereby promoting a corporate culture that is based on observing the rules and regulations, integrity and anti-corruption.
 GIZ’s Code of Conduct lays down mandatory principles in this respect and is an integral part of each staff member’s employment contract.

-- GIZ also expects its external service providers to observe its values and rules, even during the tendering phase.
+- GIZ also expects its business partners to observe its values and rules, even during the tendering phase.
 For this reason, they must sign a declaration of integrity.
-Here, external service providers undertake to familiarise themselves with and to observe GIZ’s values and integrity system.
+Here, business partners undertake to familiarise themselves with and to observe GIZ’s values and integrity system.
 When entering into a contract with GIZ, the Code of Conduct becomes an integral component of this contract.

 - If GIZ learns of conduct by its staff or one of its contractors that constitutes a criminal offence in Germany or in other countries, it will initiate internal investigations and in the event of reasonable suspicion, call in the public prosecutor’s office.

-- Our external service providers are also required to cooperate in clarifying any corruption-related matters.
+- Our business partners are also required to cooperate in clarifying any corruption-related matters.

 - Should you have reasonable grounds to suspect any infringement of the Code of Conduct, you can contact the GIZ Integrity Advisors.
 They are committed to secrecy and can also be contacted in an advisory capacity where there are any uncertainties.